-People with Disabilities
+resources for People with Disabilities

 Institutional Commitment to Accessibility

-Physical
+Physical Accessibility

 Parkland College is committed to having physical spaces that are accessible to all.
 When designing and updating campus, we consider the range of abilities and characteristics that students, employees, and visitors may have and consistently work on improving accessibility and enhancing spaces.
 In addition, when an event or instruction is happening at off-campus sites, we strive to ensure those spaces are accessible.
-If accessibility needs are identified, please contact accessibility services to get reasonable accommodations.
+If accessibility needs are identified, please contact Accessibility Services to get reasonable accommodations.

 Academic Accessibility

 Parkland College is committed to developing instructional materials that are accessible.
 The college has a process for selection of all instructional materials, including but not limited to printed and electronic textbooks.
 Faculty have the responsibility for selection of materials and strive to ensure materials are accessible.
-Academic departments work closely with accessibility services to eliminate any barriers to access.
+Academic departments work closely with Accessibility Services to eliminate any barriers to access.

 The Learning Commons has accessible furniture and offers resources to assist those with disabilities including a computer with screen reader software, a scanner with Optical Character Recognition to make more accessible documents, tutors trained in assisting students with disabilities, and other resources.